RandomSearch18/a-level-project/docs/readme.md

 #### Evaluation of UR8

 > The system should perform well and be responsive to a variety of devices, across mobile and desktop

-### Final testing

-I will perform final testing using the deployed version at <https://marvellous-mapping-machine.pages.dev/>, because it is the way my stakeholders and users will use the app.
-In this way, I will be perfoming an end-to-end test.

-#### Testing a route

 ### Final stakeholder feedback